If you’re looking for a great place to explore the high desert, it’s hard to beat Joshua Tree National Park.

 - Highest Elevation Point – 5167 feet

-Breathtaking views, unique geological formations and a picturesque desert landscape – all these and more await the adventurer who hikes the Panorama Loop Trail in Joshua Tree National Park.
+Breathtaking views, unique geological formations and a picturesque desert landscape – all these and more await the adventurer who hikes the Panorama Loop Joshua Tree Trail.
 Tucked away in the park’s remote northwest corner at the Black Rock Canyon Entrance, this 6.4-mile gem tends to get ignored in favor of other more popular trails in the main part of the park.
 It’s a shame because the Panorama Loop Trail is a spectacular hiking experience and one of the best hikes in Joshua Tree National Park.

 The trailhead for the Black Rock Canyon to Panorama Loop Trail is located at the Black Rock Canyon Campground in the northwestern corner of the park.
 Nestled among one of the area’s thicker stands of Joshua Trees, the campground is a short drive away from the town of Yucca Valley.

 Willow Hole Trail – 6.8 miles